swharden/Csharp-Data-Visualization/website/content/platforms/skiasharp/index.md

 **[SkiaSharp](https://github.com/mono/SkiaSharp) is a .NET wrapper for Google's [Skia Graphics Library](https://skia.org/)** that can be used to draw 2D graphics across mobile, server, and desktop platforms.
 SkiaSharp can be used with OpenGL for hardware-accelerated rendering.
 SkiaSharp was initially developed by Mono but is now maintained by Microsoft and is provided under the [MIT License](https://github.com/mono/SkiaSharp/blob/master/LICENSE.md).

+> 💡 This page demonstrates how to draw with SkiaSharp in a Windows Forms application.
+Users working with other platforms may wish to start with the [SkiaSharp Console Quickstart](https://swharden.com/csdv/skiasharp/quickstart-console/)

 <img src="drawing-with-skiasharp.png" class="d-block mx-auto">

 <div class="text-center">